Intrinsic Chirality of Graphs in 3-manifolds: Achiral embeddings

-To see that these $2n$ tori are incompressible in $Q$, suppose there is a compressing disk for one of the tori that intersects $\partial Q_1 \cup \partial Q_2 \cup S$ transversally in a minimal number of components.
-An innermost loop on the disk would be a compressing disk for $\partial Q_1$, $\partial Q_2$ or $S$, again contradicting Claim 1.
-Thus the torus would have to be compressible in one of the $Q_i$.
-But it is well known that follow-swallow tori are incompressible in knot complements, so the $2n$ tori must be incompressible in $Q$ as well.
+Thus $X_2$ contains two copies of the tori $S_1$, $S_2$, \dots, $S_n$.
+To see that these $2n$ tori are incompressible in $X_2$, suppose there is a compressing disk for one of the tori that intersects $\partial Y_1 \cup \partial Y_1'\cup S$ transversally in a minimal number of components.
+An innermost loop on the disk would be a compressing disk for $\partial Y_1$, $\partial Y_1'$, or $S$, again contradicting Claim 1.
+Thus the torus would have to be compressible in $Y_1$ or $Y_1'$.
+But this is impossible by our construction of $Y_1$.
+Thus the $2n$ tori together with $\partial Y_1$ and $\partial Y_1'$ must all be incompressible in $X_2$.

-Thus $Q$ contains $2n$ disjoint, non-parallel, incompressible tori.
-On the other hand, it follows from Kneser-Haken finiteness, that for a given compact, orientable manifold, such as $Q$, there is some finite constant $t_1$ such that $Q$ cannot contain more than $t_1$ disjoint closed, non-parallel, incompressible surfaces (for example, see Proposition 1.7 in \cite{Ha} or see \cite{KH}).
-Thus $t_1>2n$.

-To get a manifold $Q'$ which is not homeomorphic to $Q$, we replace each $Q_i$ by the complement of a knot that is the connected sum of more than $\frac{1}{2}t_1$ knots.
-Now $Q'$ will contain $t_2$ disjoint, non-parallel, incompressible tori with $t_2 > t_1$, and thus $Q'$ is distinct from $Q$.
+It follows that $X_2$ contains at least $2n+2>t_1$ disjoint, non-parallel, incompressible tori, and thus $X_2$ is distinct from $X_1$.
 By repeating this process, we can create an infinite sequence of such manifolds each containing more disjoint, non-parallel, incompressible tori than the previous manifold did. \end{proof}

+\begin{remark} One of the referees observed that an alternate proof of Proposition 1 can be obtained using techniques of hyperbolic Dehn surgery together with results from \cite{QW}.
+We prefer to maintain our original proof because our construction is explicit.\end{remark}

 Since every graph embeds in a closed orientable surface, the following theorem is an immediate consequence of Proposition~\ref{prop:inf}.

 \begin{theorem} For every graph $\gamma$, there are infinitely many closed, connected, orientable, irreducible 3-manifolds $M$ such that some embedding of $\gamma$ in $M$ is pointwise fixed by an orientation reversing involution of $M$.